-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms or policies in place to comply with Rule III.C.
+California American Water Compliance: California American Water has implemented procedures and mechanisms to comply with Rule III.C.
 California American Water provides training and issue periodic communications to its employees educating them on the requirements of the Rules.
 Further, if California American Water offers customer or utility information, services or unused capacity or supply to an affiliate in a transaction governed by this Rule, California American Water will make such information available to all similarly situated market participants in a posting on California American Water's web site.